-For the period 2023/24, South West College is preparing a new College Development Plan aligned with the reporting requirements prescribed by the Department for the Economy.
-This sets out the detail of the current operating environment and presents key performance indicators for curriculum, employer engagement and social inclusion within the 2023/24 budget allocation.
+For the period 2024/25, South West College is preparing a new College Development Plan aligned with the reporting requirements prescribed by the Department for the Economy.
+This sets out the detail of the current operating environment and presents key performance indicators for curriculum, employer engagement and social inclusion within the 2024/25 budget allocation.

-Planned provision will remain closely aligned to the aims of the Department for the Economy 10x Economic Strategy and the skills needs identified within the NI Skills Barometer.
-The college aims to have provision from level 1 to level 6, both on an employed and non-employed route, in all 10X priority cluster areas.
-It will also maintain its focus on the themes of supporting innovations, sustainability, and social inclusion.
+Planned provision will remain closely aligned to the DfE Minister's priorities and the skills needs identified within the NI Skills Barometer.
+The college aims to have provision from Level 1 to Level 6, both on an employed and non-employed route, in all vocational areas.
+It will also expand its upskilling and reskilling offer particularly through online courses and will exploit opportunities offered by all age apprenticeships and public sector apprenticeships when they are introduced.

-Accordingly, South West College will maintain its focus on the dual mandate of supporting innovations, sustainability, and social inclusion through provision aimed at supporting those currently excluded from the workplace by education or skills deficits; on middle and higher level skills development; and on growing the work-based learning provision.
-It will seek to develop and introduce work based provision in area which have traditionally not had an employed route for those who might wish to earn while they learn.
+Accordingly, South West College will maintain its focus on the dual mandate of supporting innovations, sustainability, and social inclusion through provision aimed at supporting those currently excluded from the workplace by education or skills deficits; on middle and higher level skills development; and on growing the work based learning provision.
+It will seek to develop and introduce work based provision in an area which has traditionally not had an employed route for those who might wish to earn while they learn.

-The college will seek to build non employed FE provision at levels 2 and 3 which is distinct from that offered by schools.
+The college will continue to build non employed FE provision at Levels 2 and 3 which is distinct from that offered by schools.